Article first published July 2015, updated May 2019

 1. Watch your subject line length

-A typical desktop inbox displays about 60 characters of an email’s subject line, while mobile devices show just 25-30 characters, according to a post by Return Path, and after analyzing over 2 million emails from 3,000 senders, they discovered that most subject lines were between 41-50 characters.
+A typical desktop inbox displays about 60 characters of an email’s subject line, while mobile devices show just 25-30 characters, according to a post by Return Path.
+And, after analyzing over 2 million emails from 3,000 senders, they discovered that most subject lines were between 41-50 characters.

 Depending on what email marketing tool you use, you can likely get this information from your email reports.
 Campaign Monitor customers can find this information under the email client report.

-As you can see, the report shows exactly what email clients your subscribers are using to view your campaigns.
+The report shows exactly what email clients your subscribers are using to view your campaigns.